Macquarie Park, 2113, NSW,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Apotex Australia and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 308 Apotex Australia employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Apotex Australia has purchased the following applications: Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2019, Microsoft 365 for Collaboration in 2019, Prime BPM for Process Mining in 2015 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Apotex Australia has purchased the following applications: Prime BPM for Process Mining in 2015, Microsoft 365 for Collaboration in 2019, Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2019 and the related IT decision-makers and key stakeholders.

 We have been analyzing Apotex Australia revenues, which have grown to $95.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Apotex Australia intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.